ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Block access – based on specific risk factors can prevent users and/or devices from accessing specific resources across one or all connected apps.
 * Block custom activities – application-specific events can be blocked if they increase the risk of data leakage or exfiltration.

-Note, to use Conditional Access App Control an Azure AD Premium P1 license is required in addition to the Defender for Cloud Apps license.

 Conditional Access App Control Protection Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification